pallets/click/docs/commands.rst

 The default map can be nested arbitrarily for each subcommand and provided when the script is invoked.
-Alternatively, it can also be overriden at any point by commands.
+Alternatively, it can also be overridden at any point by commands.
 For instance, a top-level command could load the defaults from a configuration file.

 Example usage: